Knowing what to expect

 - Healthy Minds are not able to provide a diagnosis of any sort, provide written reports or prescribe medication.

 - This is a booked appointment and if you do not attend then you will be discharged.
-If you or your parent or carer cannot attend, please contact our Admin team at your earliest opportunity:
+If you cannot attend, please contact our Admin team at your earliest opportunity: